mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/overview.rst

 .. versionadded:: 4.4.3

     Starting with version 4.4.3 the rotation can be set by manipulating the angle selector, either through the circular gauge or the spin box, and can be reset by double-clicking the circular gauge.

+.. versionadded:: 5.0

+    If you check the "pin navigation controls" button, the controls (zoom, rotation, etc.) will always be visible.
+In the other hand, if the button is unchecked, the controls will automaticaly hide when the mouse goes outside the docker, and automaticaly shown when it goes over the docker.